derek-knox/Coding-For-Designers/Breaking Barriers/Coding Color.md

 *^ Custom RGB = 8 different colors ^*

 Eight colors is a pretty limiting palette.
 What happens if we swap out the bits for bytes?
 Holy shit.
 RGB gets us *over 16 million* color values.
-That palette is not limiting at all.
+That palette is enormous.
 This is an actual flavor of RGB called RGB24.
 Another is called RGB32 or RGBA, where "A" is an *alpha* (transparency) value.
 Just call them RGB and RGBA.

 ![alt text](../assets/visual-todo-placeholder.jpg "RGB and RGBA")